Snow Tha Product: 2010-2011: Unorthodox and breakthrough

 In 2010, Tha Product released the mixtape Run Up or Shut Up, which was hosted by DJ Ames from the UK and included the hit single "Drunk Love".
 On February 16, 2011, the official music video was featured in the popular Latino music television channel Mun2.
 Tha Product then moved her and her family to Texas and performed for two consecutive years at the South by Southwest festival.

 On October 26, 2011, Tha Product released her debut independent album on Street Science Ent.
 Unorthodox.
 "Drunk Love" was re-released as a single along with "Woke Wednesday".
 Her real breakthrough came with the song "Holy Shit".
-The 97-second-long song received acclaim and was featured on 50 Cent's site ThisIs50.com.
-The success of her songs caught the attention of three major record labels, which got in contact with her – Sony, Universal and Atlantic.
+The 97-second-long song received acclaim and was featured on 50 Cent's site ThisIs50.com as well as on the website WorldStarHipHop.
+The success of her songs caught the attention of three major record labels, which contacted her – Sony, Universal and Atlantic.
 Adam Bernard of RapReviews.com, impressed by her work, went on to write "[Snow] may very well be one of the leaders of ... a bold new era of female emcees."